 Umeclidinium and vilanterol may increase the risk of worsening asthma, which may lead to hospitalization, intubation, and death in patients with asthma who take umeclidinium and vilanterol without an inhaled steroid medicine.
 Talk to your doctor if you have concerns about this.

 Umeclidinium and vilanterol may cause paradoxical bronchospasm, which means your breathing or wheezing will get worse.
 Paradoxical bronchospasm may be life-threatening.
 Check with your doctor right away if you have coughing, difficulty breathing, shortness of breath, or wheezing after using umeclidinium and vilanterol.

 Umeclidinium and vilanterol may cause serious allergic reactions, including anaphylaxis and angioedema, which can be life-threatening and require immediate medical attention.
 Tell your doctor right away if you have a rash, itching, hoarseness, trouble breathing, trouble swallowing, or any swelling of your hands, face, or mouth after using umeclidinium and vilanterol.

 Check with your doctor right away if blurred vision, difficulty in reading, or any other change in vision occurs during or after treatment.
 Your doctor may want you to have your eyes checked by an ophthalmologist (eye doctor).

-umeclidinium and vilanterol may affect blood sugar and potassium levels.
-If you have heart disease or are diabetic and notice a change in the results of your blood or urine sugar or potassium tests, check with your doctor.
+Umeclidinium and vilanterol may affect blood sugar levels.
+If you are diabetic and notice a change in the results of your blood or urine sugar tests, check with your doctor.

 Do not take other medicines unless they have been discussed with your doctor.
 This includes prescription or nonprescription (over-the-counter [OTC]) medicines and herbal or vitamin supplements.